Saturday, June 6, 2026

 Random reflections

 2.The 'conversation' is an end in itself.
-It exists in a different realm, an enchanted one, creating a connection between two different universes and the multitudes inhabiting them.
-It is alchemy, but not the kind that seeks pure gold.
-It has no point other than to be.
+It exists in a different realm, an enchanted one, creating a connection between different universes and the multitudes inhabiting them.
+It is alchemy, not the sort which seeks to create pure gold, but which one which thrives in imperfections.
 Feels like being in a good existential French movie.

 5.The modern Malta I love: a Brazilian, an Argentinian, a Romanian, a Serb, a Latvian, and a Maltese sitting around a table celebrating Orthodox Easter and talking about the good things in life.
 Feels like being in a good Spanish (Almodóvar like) movie.
 The good things in life.